 8. Pettit 1-Spar Captains Varnish

 You just can’t underestimate old school, just like this varnish from Pettit.
-It’s still among the best marine polyurethane varnishes, and it gives the same result for 55 years.
+It’s still among the most favorite marine polyurethane varnishes, and it gives the same result for 55 years.
 I don’t know if it sounds funny, but patronizing this product has been handed from my grandfather to me.
 My boat teak as well as pieces of furniture benefit from its gloss finish.

 What makes me and my family use it most of the time is its durable finish, just like how I keep using my boat teak all year round without looking worn out.
 It’s like an inch thick that seems to project a nice-looking 3D surface.

 Its toughness is also tested on the mahogany door at home.
 This door is exposed to direct sunlight.
 It’s in its second year now, and I think I need to wait for another two before reapplying.

 Thus, it is considered as a spar varnish to exterior door.
 The credit goes to the UV protectors which prolongs its life.
 It’s the ultimate shield from the harshest environment.

 All these wonderful things happen because it is a water-based, marine grade polyurethane gloss varnish.
 It’s rich and obviously, of high quality.
 You can also use it on interiors too aside from brightwork exteriors.
 The clear and smooth finish reveals the natural beauty of the wood.

 The texture of this varnish is like wet honey.
 When you use a new paintbrush for application, try to apply the varnish first on a spare surface.
 It should be done to avoid loose hair.

 I have built canoes and kayaks made of wood for many years.
 This varnish is what I ever wanted.
 It’s best among the ones that I tried.
 The solution went through proper curing as the system contains three kinds of epoxy.
 It’s available in satin and gloss finish.